ivy-rew/efbpad/README.md

  - Run `make` to produce a package.
    This requires a cross-compiling environment.
    NiLuJe's `koxtoolchain` kobo env is the path of least resistance.
- - Install kfmon, nickelmenu, and [NiLuJe's Kobo utilities.](https://www.mobileread.com/forums/showthread.php?t=254214)
+ - On the Kobo, install kfmon, nickelmenu, and [NiLuJe's Kobo utilities.](https://www.mobileread.com/forums/showthread.php?t=254214)
- - Either merge the contents of `./root/mnt/onboard/` with the kobo's `/mnt/onboard`, or put the produced `KoboRoot.tgz` in `/mnt/onboard/.kobo`
+ - Either merge the contents of `./root/mnt/onboard/` with the kobo's `/mnt/onboard`, or put the produced `KoboRoot.tgz` in `/mnt/onboard/.kobo` After this kfmon should create a nickelmenu entry `efbpad`.

-kfmon should create an efbpad entry for the launch script, `efbpad.sh` efbpad will only start if a bluetooth keyboard is paired and connected at `/dev/input/event3`.
+ - efbpad will only start if a bluetooth keyboard is paired and connected at `/dev/input/event3`.
-When efbpad is started, it attaches to an existing tmux session or starts one if none exist.
-When tmux closes or the keyboard is disconnected, then efbpad shuts down.
+ - When efbpad is started, it attaches to an existing tmux session or starts one if none exist.
+When tmux closes or the keyboard is disconnected, efbpad shuts down.

 For uninstallation, efbpad only creates these files and directories:
  - `/mnt/onboard/.adds/efbpad`